 HOMELESS STUDENT NOTIFICATION

 Specific rights and protections are ensured to parents, children, and youth experiencing homelessness as defined under the McKinney-Vento Homeless Assistance Act.
-If you are experiencing homelessness, please contact the Head of School for resources and support.
+If you are experiencing homelessness, please contact the School Director for resources and support.

 HARASSMENT